DAVID LEE is a former Senior Assistant Editor of The Scotsman with wide experience in events organisation and management.

 She is a director of the Scotland Malawi Partnership and the Active Learning Centre.

-GREIG PORTER is Business Development Executive at The Scotsman Publications.
-He is responsible for developing and implementing The Scotsman's conference and events programme.
+GREIG PORTER is Conference and Events Manager at The Scotsman Publications.
+He is responsible for managing and developing The Scotsman's conference and events programme.

 Greig has gained varied events and marketing experience from within both the professional and charity sectors.